JuanIrache/gyrocam/readme.md

 It was created specifically for this project: https://youtu.be/bg8B0Hl_au0 (Data+Stabilisation)

 So it can certainly be improved, maybe turned into a library and include work with the GPS data.

+Once your data is exported to csv, open the file, copy the content and you can paste it to an After Effects layer.

+Here are some other projects of mine that you might find interesting: http://tailorandwayne.com/coding-projects/